Vidanox/WynncraftEnhanced/README.md

 # Wynncraft Enhanced

-Official repository and issue-tracker for the Wynncraft Enhanced 1.18 modpack.
+This repository will serve mostly as an issue-tracker for the Wynncraft Enhanced 1.18 modpack.

-Supports ATLauncher, MultiMC and its forks
+It supports ATLauncher, MultiMC and its forks.

-Links:

 [Modrinth](https://modrinth.com/modpack/wynncraft-enhanced)